adikulkarni11/ML-Climate-Project-Template-Fall2022/journal.md

 ### 10/14/22

 After further research, I have realized that my initial project that included GPU data is extremely hard to find.
 So, I have deviated my project.
-My new project involves
+My new project does still involve household emissions but in terms of CO2 equivalent.
+The data I have collected is from https://stats.oecd.org/Index.aspx?DataSetCode=air_ghg#.
+The project will put an emphasis on emissions from the residential sector.
+In addition, I will compare trends over time from 1990 to 2020 and observe how policies and laws have added value/ altered the charts.
+Further, using machine learning I will predict emissions for the current year and future.